 If you are off campus it is recommended that you use Outlook Web Access rather than using RAS (Remote Application Service) for printing SEDs.

-Opening an SED on your own PC
+Opening an SED on your pc

+unable to open the test document on a school or departmental PC?
 The most likely cause is that the Fileopen Plug-in is not installed on your PC.
 You will need to contact your IT administrator who should be able to install this for you.

 Once you know that you can successfully open and view an SED document, then you may submit your Inter-Library Loan request.